rotundasoftware/backbone.collectionView/README.md

 # Backbone.CollectionView

 Easily render [backbone.js](http://backbonejs.org/) collections.
-In addition to managing model views, this class supports automatic selection of models in response to clicks, and rearranging models (and reordering the underlying collection) via drag and drop.
+In addition to managing model views, this class supports automatic selection of models in response to clicks, and reordering models via drag and drop.

+__For demos see [the Backbone.CollectionView home page](http://rotundasoftware.github.com/backbone.collectionView/).__

 Depends on jQuery and jQueryUI for event handling and sorting, respectively.

-__For demos see [the Backbone.CollectionView home page](http://rotundasoftware.github.com/backbone.collectionView/).__

 ## Benefits